-7Note that this condition is only related to graph connectivity, while in real networked environments, several additional factors need to be considered as well, such as traffic characteristics, the load of particular network components, and the relevant traffic engineering policies.
+9Note that this condition is only related to graph connectivity, while in real networked environments, several additional factors need to be considered as well, such as traffic characteristics, the load of particular network components, and the relevant traffic engineering policies.

-composing the network into a set of arc-disjoint arborescences which are rooted at the destination [259], [262] (such a decomposition can be computed in polynomial time), a high degree of resilience can be achieved: when encountering a link failure along one arborescence, a packet can simply follow an alternative arborescence.

-Combinatorial block designs: Pignolet et al. [252], [266] observed and exploited a connection of fast rerouting problems to combinatorial block designs: static resilient routing boils down a subfield in distributed computing which does not allow for communication.
+- Arborescence-based network decompositions: By decomposing the network into a set of arc-disjoint arborescences which are rooted at the destination [266], [267] (such a decomposition can be computed in polynomial time), a high degree of resilience can be achieved: when encountering a link failure along one arborescence, a packet can simply follow an alternative arborescence. - Combinatorial block designs: Pignolet et al. [260], [270] observed and exploited a connection of fast rerouting problems to combinatorial block designs: static resilient routing boils down a subfield in distributed computing which does not allow for communication.

 Ideally, a static fast rerouting algorithm ensures connectivity whenever the underlying physical network is connected.
-Feigenbaum et al. [260] showed that without packet header rewriting, such an ideal static resilience cannot be achieved.
-A weaker notion of resilience was introduced by Chiesa et al. [259], [262]: the authors showed that there exist randomized static rerouting algorithms which tolerate k-1 link failures if the underlying network is k-edge connected, even without header rewriting.
-At the same time, a fundamental open problem is whether for any k-connected graph, one can find deterministic failover routing functions that are robust to any k - 1failures.
+Feigenbaum et al. [20] showed that without packet header rewriting, such an ideal static resilience cannot be achieved.
+A weaker notion of resilience was introduced by Chiesa et al. [266], [267]: the authors showed that there exist randomized static rerouting algorithms which tolerate k-1 link failures if the underlying network is k-edge connected, even without header rewriting.
+At the same time, a fundamental open problem is whether for any k-connected graph, one can find deterministic failover routing functions that are robust to any k-1 failures.